davekinkead/the-limits-of-liberalsim/paper.md

 license: CC-BY-SA-NC
 ---

+# The Limits of Liberalism

+This is an argument about the compatibility, or rather _incompatibility_, of liberalism and democracy.
+For much of it's modern history, democracy has been synonymous with _liberal democracy_, the system of government associated with the free and fair election of the legislative and executive branches, the rule of law, and constitutional checks and balances that limit the power of government and protect the individual freedoms and rights of the people.

+Both liberalism and democracy share many fundamental values.
+Autonomy and self-determination, individual in the case of liberalism and collective for democracy, lie at the heart of both doctrines.
+So too does the ideal of equality in the form of equal tolerance and protections for all in the case of the former, and equal representation and political rights in the latter.
+So to claim liberalism is incompatible with democracy will strike many as an absurd claim.
+Yet a close examination of the requirements of both liberalism and democracy, and what they demand from each other, shows how the two fail to not just adequately complement but undermine themselves and each other.

+The structure of my argument is as follows:

+  1. Democracy requires constraints to its powers
+  2. Liberalism requires reconciliation of its contents
+  3. Democracy can't reconcile liberalism
+  4. Liberalism can't be imposed liberally
+  5. Therefore liberalism can't be reconciled (in liberal democracies)

+In part one of this paper, I will explore the nature of liberalism and democracy, their content and demands, and how they interact with one another.
+While democracy is often conflated with liberalism, they are different conceptions of political power describing _who_ wields power and _what_ constraints are imposed upon that power.
+As such, _illiberal democracy_ and _liberal non-democracy_ are just as coherent descriptions of political systems as the term liberal democracy is, with many historical and contemporary states accurately described as such.

+In part two, I will argue that democracy requires requires constraints upon its power, but these constraints need not be liberal, at least in the short term.
+Yet democracy and liberalism share many fundamental values, not least the idea of self-determination so it seems highly unlikely that democracies constrained by illiberal means will remain stable over time.
+Thus, liberal constraints to democratic power are complementary.

+In part three, I will examine how liberalism begets pluralism - within any liberal regime, the very freedoms that liberalism allows will entail a number of competing yet reasonable conceptions of what liberalism requires, protects, and prohibits.
+Liberalism requires certain rights to be protected.
+Yet the protection of any right necessarily comes at the expense of some other.
+Liberalism also entails reasonable disagreement concerning its contents.
+This disagreement must somehow be reconciled.

+Finally in part four, I will demonstrate that attempts to reconcile liberalism democratically are self defeating.
+One way to reconcile the pluralism that liberalism entails is to do so democratically.
+But democratic processes are collectively binding actions, and whenever we attempt to determine the which of freedoms and rights are immune from the scope of collectively binding action with collectively binding action, we render that immunity vacuous.
+Thus it appears that liberalism's content cannot be reconciled liberally, exposing liberal democracies to serious risks of instability.

 ## Democracy & Liberalism

 #### Same same

 I take it as uncontroversial the claim that the term _democracy_ has a broad and contested meaning [^note to gallie 1956].
 In contemporary use, democracy may refer to idea, theory, or practice ranging from the direct participation of the people in a political process [cite], voting and the election of officials to hold public roles [cite], deliberation and the use of public reason [cite], to an epistemic tool that aggregates beliefs and enhances the truth content of them [cite].
-Democracy need not limit its concerns to government and societal politics either - democracy can also be used to describe processes in the workplace [cite], within the family [cite], and democracy itself [cite].
+Democracy need not limit its concerns to government and societal politics either - democracy can also be used to describe processes in the workplace [cite], within the family [cite], and democracy itself [@keane2009].

 _Democracy_ has become synonymous with _liberal democracy_ and is often used to mean simply _liberalism_ [note with examples].
 This is probably because for most of the last 200 years, every actual democracy was in fact a liberal democracy.
 Whether in Western Europe, North America, or The Antipodes, democratic states were also liberal ones - key political rights and duties were made explicit in a constitution; and an independent judiciary provided an effective check and balance to the executive and legislative branches of government; and speech and religious beliefs were protected.
 Liberalism is so intertwined with democracy in these cases that it seems hard to imagine one without the other.